sgorgun/if-statements/README.md

 ![Task 2-1 Flowchart](images/task2-1.png)

-The expected result table has the method outputs for various values of the _i_ input parameter.
+The expected result table has the method outputs for different values of the _i_ input parameter.

 | i Interval      | Expected Result |
 |-----------------|-----------------|